joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

   ```sh
   echo "Hello, Jenkins!"
   ```
-- Save and run the job. ▶️
+- Apply & Save and run the job. ▶️
 - Open the build
 - Click in **Console Output**. 🖥️